Demographic history of New York City: Overview

 New York's five boroughs have had different settlement histories.
 The Bronx and Brooklyn were the most popular destinations for Blacks to settle, while Queens was the most popular destination for Asian migrants to NYC and the Bronx was the most popular destination for Hispanic migrants to move to.
 New York City's total population more than doubled between 1900 and 2010 (with a period of population stagnation between 1950 and 1990).
 The Bronx, Queens, and Staten Island experienced enormous population growth between 1900 and 2010, much higher than New York's average population growth.
 Brooklyn's population grew at a much slower rate during this time period, while Manhattan actually had fewer people in 2010 than in 1900.

 New York City has always had a much greater percentage of immigrants as part of its total population than the whole United States has.
 Right before World War I over 40% of New York City's total population was composed of immigrants.
-After immigration restrictions were passed in the 1920s, immigrants as a percentage of New York's total population dropped to 18% in 1970, before bouncing back up to 36% in 2000.
+After immigration restrictions were passed in the 1920s, immigrants as a percentage of New York's total population dropped to 18% in 1970, before rebounding back up to 36% in 2000.
 The recorded increase in the city's immigrant percentage after 1970 occurred after the passage of the Immigration Act of 1965 (which took effect in 1968) and at a time when a greater number of immigrants than before were coming to the United States.
 Most of the earlier immigrants to New York City were from Europe (initially from Western Europe, and then more from Eastern Europe).
 A large percentage of the immigrants that came to New York City after 1965 were from non-European countries.
 Large numbers of Irish people arrived in New York City during the Great Famine in the 1840s, while Germans, Italians, Jews, and other European ethnic groups arrived in NYC mostly during the late 19th and early 20th centuries.
 Because of the abolition of the National Origins Formula, a large percentage of the immigrants that came to New York City after 1965 were from non-European countries.
 Of the immigrants in the state, about three million live in New York City.
 The number of immigrants living in New York City increased only slightly from 2000 to 2011, with an increase from 2,871,032 to 3,066,599 residents being born outside the United States.